 We are a group of people who believe in the mission and work of WDN.
 We proudly take on the legal responsibility of the organization along with the strategic governance.

 Founder & CEO

-Shanequa Levin is a motivational speaker and an uplifting social entrepreneur who has earned 6 awards for her work.
+Shanequa Levin is an uplifting social justice leader who has won several awards for her work.
 She is also a registered ordained wedding officiant.
-Shanequa is the author of memoir titled, Poverty's Phoenix, which is about surviving childhood poverty; the Founder, CEO, and member of the board for the Women's Diversity Network, a social movement organization practicing transformative justice processes based on group leadership where marginalized lives are centered.
-The mission of the WDN is to connect and mobilize women of different backgrounds to create positive change through collective work and a unified sisterhood.
-She is the former director of Every Child Matters in NY, an advocacy and electoral engagement organization for kids; a member of The State of Black Long Island Equity Council through the Urban League of Long Island, member of the Suffolk County Sheriff's Community Advisory Board, and a Community Advisor for Hofstra University’s Healthcare Entrepreneurship Community Challenge.
-She is also the co-founder of the Long Island Black Alliance group which has convened LI United to Transform Policing & Community Safety, and the creator of culturally relevant Facebook groups.
-She has also been instrumental with advocacy for policy changes to: Early Care and Learning, Raise The Age, Paid Family Leave Insurance, Bail Reform, and more.
-As the survivor of childhood poverty, drug addicted parents, an incarcerated father, and a teen mom, she uses her voice to help others break negative generational cycles.
+Shanequa is the author of a memoir titled Poverty's Phoenix, the Founder, and CEO of the Women's Diversity Network, Co-Convenor for LI United to Transform Policing & Community Safety, Co-Chair for the Long Island Million Women Community, former director of Every Child Matters in NY, the creator of culturally relevant Facebook groups.
+She's a member and advisor of several coalitions and groups.
+Shanequa has been instrumental in advocating policy changes to Early Care and Learning, Raise The Age, Paid Family Leave Insurance, and more.
+As a survivor of childhood poverty, drug-addicted parents, an incarcerated father, and a teen mom, she uses her voice to help others break negative generational cycles.

 Secretary of Board